mosip/documentation/docs/collab-esignet-setup-guide.md

 3. Biometrics-Based Login & Authentication

     * Experience the process of logging in using biometrics, by following the instructions provided [here](https://docs.esignet.io/esignet-end-user-guide/login-with-biometrics).

+    > Note: Biometric-based login with Mock MDS is currently unavailable in the Collab environment.
+Stay tuned to MOSIP [Community](https://community.mosip.io/) for updates!

 ### Additional Video Resources